 Luca & Nico’s Tip: Try to spot Universal Studios Japan or the giant aquarium roof from the top, and if you’re brave, ride at night for the best skyline views!

-Best Family Hotels Near Tempozan Ferris Wheel
+Family-Friendly Hotels Near Tempozan Ferris Wheel in Osaka

 Looking to stay close to the ride?
 These family-friendly hotels are within easy reach of the Tempozan Ferris Wheel: